Code-Institute-Submissions/LeeWebb360-TheJobHut_MS2_ApResub/readme.md

 #### Deployment

-- Published site to GitPages
+- Published site to GitPages [The Job Hut](https://leewebb360.github.io/TheJobHut_MS2/)
 - All code was written on Gitpod, (Integrated Development Environment).
 - The code was then pushed to GitHub where it is stored in my Repository.
 - Under the Settings section of the GitHub repository, scrolled down to GitHub Pages section.